This post features a list of 19 so-called health foods that aren’t even healthy. This post contains affiliate links. Please read my disclosures.

 19. Jarred Spaghetti Sauce

-Spaghetti sauce should be healthy, right?
-At its core it’s made from fresh tomatoes, onions, garlic and herbs.
-Yum!
-But be warned that many of the conventional jarred spaghetti sauces contain sugar and other artificial crap that has no place in our food supply.
+Spaghetti sauce should be healthy because, at its core, it’s made from fresh tomatoes, onions, garlic, and herbs.
+Unfortunately, many of the conventional jarred spaghetti sauces contain sugar and other artificial ingredients that render these sauces unhealthy.

 Ragu and Prego are the worst offenders.
-A half cup of Ragu contains 9 grams of sugar and a half cup of Preggo contains 10 grams of sugar, making these bottled sauces so-called health foods that aren’t healthy.
+A half cup of Ragu contains 9 grams of sugar, and a half cup of Preggo contains 10 grams of sugar, making these bottled sauces so-called health foods that aren’t really healthy.

 Eater Beware